Disney, Microsoft among possible Twitter suitors: reports

-Walt Disney Co and Microsoft Corp join a list of potential suitors for Twitter Inc, according to media reports on Monday.
+(Reuters) - Walt Disney Co (DIS.N) and Microsoft Corp (MSFT.O) joined a list of potential suitors for Twitter Inc (TWTR.N), according to media reports on Monday.

-The microblogging service has reportedly started talks with a number of technology companies to sell itself, including Google parent Alphabet Inc and may receive a formal bid soon.
-A source told Reuters that Salesforce.com Inc is also in pursuit.
+The microblogging service has reportedly started talks with a number of technology companies to sell itself, including Google parent Alphabet Inc (GOOGL.O) and may receive a formal bid soon.
+A source told Reuters that Salesforce.com Inc (CRM.N) is also in pursuit.

 Salesforce is working with Bank of America on a potential bid, a Bloomberg report on Monday said. (bloom.bg/2d0WfLi)